Backblaze/boardwalk/README.md

             {"import_tasks": path("dist_upgrade/main.yml")},
         ]

-# Defines a Job with the name "PodPostTasksJob", which is called in the
+# Defines a TaskJob with the name "PodPostTasksJob", which is called in the
 # PodDistUpgradeWorkflow Workflow as the last Job
-class PodPostTasksJob(Job):
+class PodPostTasksJob(TaskJob):
     def tasks(self):
         return [
             {"import_tasks": path("dist_upgrade/pod_post_tasks.yml")}
         ]
 ```

-### Command-line Interface
+## Command-line Interface

 Once you have a `Boardwalkfile.py`, `boardwalk` can be used to run workflows.
 The
 example command-line usage below is using the `Boardwalkfile.py` example above.